 In Part 1, I discussed how one BPM Center of Excellence (COE) started as a centralized organization and then after 2 years moved some of the BPM Practitioners into specific operational units and disbanded the centralized group.
 Part 2 continues with the life cycle of this use case in its second stage, ‘decentralization’ and then continues to a third stage.

 At this stage the BPM practitioners focused on specific initiatives in the divisions.
 Under the former centralized method, different divisions only had BPM practitioners for specific projects and some coaching.
-Now with a full time resources the two operational divisions began to build greater ‘process’ expertise.
+Now with a full-time resource the two operational divisions began to build greater ‘process’ expertise.
 The BPM practitioners helped the BU determine where to focus, ran the business process improvement (BPI) projects, and were around full time to help implement the recommended changes and improvements.
 Certain employees and managers participated in several BPI efforts and gained process skills, data skills, and leadership skills.

 But the process focus was strong only in the BU’s with the dedicated BPM employees.
 The former BPM COE employees stayed in touch informally at an organizational level, but the enterprise focus diminished.